kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 [MonkeyPatch::patchFunction()](FunctionAndClassReference.md#monkeypatchpatchfunctionfunction-return_value) replaces PHP native function `mt_rand()`, and it will return `100` in the test method.

+**Note:** If you replace a function, all the functions (located in `exclude_paths`) called in the test method will be replaced.
+So, for example, a function in CodeIgniter code might be replaced and it results in unexpected outcome.
+You could change return value of patched function using PHP closure.
+See [working sample](https://github.com/kenjis/ci-app-for-ci-phpunit-test/blob/master/application/tests/controllers/Patching_on_function_test.php#L50-L70).

 If you want to patch other functions, you can add them to [functions_to_patch](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/Bootstrap.php#L318) in `MonkeyPatchManager::init()`.

 But there are some known limitations: